gisaac85/Fragments/README.md

 >* Notes
 >* Structure
 4. Version control
-5. Information regarding construction process.
+5. Project History.
+6. Future Development

 ## Introduction

 This README accompanies the Class 14 Project, which was an assignment to update the existing HYF site to automate more, and reduce mistakes in having to make manual entries.

-For a TL;DR guide to how to install/initialise and use the website, please go straight to section 2.
+_For a TL;DR guide to how to install/initialise and use the website, please go straight to section 2._

+This has been an application written in Vue JS ("Vue"), which is a similar language to React.
+The reason why Vue has been chosen is because of its simplicity for smaller applications such as this.

+In Vue, HTML/CSS can be combined.
+The CSS components are a unique type called scss.
+This will be expanded upon in greater detail in section 3.

 ## 1. Workflow/ HYF to-do
-***NB:*** _"Automatic" means we have written various functions to enable the system to work given specific input_. :smiley:
+***NB:*** _"Backend"/"System" means we have written various functions to enable the system to work automatically given specific input_. :smiley:

 Step | Action | Actor
 ---- | ------ | :----: